NorthernMan54/node-red-contrib-homebridge-automation/README.md

 To find supported characteristics for a device, please send an invalid message payload to the node, and it will output the supported characteristics in the debug log.

 ## hb-Status

+This node allows you to poll a Homebridge accessory and collect the current status of all the characteristics.

 ### input